Facebook and Twitter profiles are mandatory for most companies, but is Google+ worth it?

-Outside of SEO purposes, it’s important for businesses to engage on Google+.
+Outside of SEO benefits (whether or not there are any), it’s important for businesses to engage on Google+.
 Engage and use your Google+ page, otherwise there will be no search benefit.
 We’ll get more into the topic of engagement a later in this article.

 - Make use of your Google+ business page.
 If you set up the page and then ignore it, it will garner no SEO.

 - Add the +1 button to your site

 - Add author tags to your site.
 This will show a picture next to your result on a Google search result page.
 It will help your link stand out from all the others that are on the page.

 Reaching influencers can go a long way in getting your name out.
 Cadbury Chocolate sent Vic Gundotra (Senior VP of Social at Google and the man behind Google+, with over 6 million people following him) a personalized chocolate as a surprise.
 In return, Gundotra posted about it and got a flood of comments, +1′s and shares.

 Reciprocity is an effective technique, but it must be thoughtful and personable.
 Sending an influencer a $20 gift card to Starbucks may be a nice gesture, but they likely won’t tell their followers about it.
 Do research on the influencers and think of something clever.